My three best friends inlaw school, who some how ended up in the same group of 5 in the yearbook:

 Diana Altman is a brilliantly clever novelist.

-There are stories relating to women that are as timeless as time itself.
-As advanced as society may become, there are issues that women and their children deal with that seem never to change.
-We Never Told is one such tale…Families are a sum total of all of their parts, no child is raised in a vacuum…That is the beautiful lesson of We Never Told.
+in a vacuum…That is the beautiful lesson of We Never Told.
 Altman weaves together an incredible story of women, children, families, care-takers…a timely read for today’s generation.

 IN THEDA BARA'S TENT

-When Harry Sirkus loses his parents in a factory fire, he is taken from the Lower East Side to New England and abandoned at the Elizabeth Home for Destitute Children.
+parents in a factory fire, he is taken from the Lower East Side to New

-In Theda Bara’s Tent follows the spirited boy’s quest for love and prosperity.
-He finds comfort at the movies and is befriended by the young theater owner, Louie, who will one day become a Hollywood legend.
+comfort at the movies and is befriended by the young theater owner,

+moguls, and a young gossip columnist who steals his heart.
 Rich in historical context, with a cast of characters real and imagined from the movies’ early days, this page-turner follows Harry Sirkus as he makes a mark in the flourishing film industry and goes on to become a famous news broadcaster.
 Harry’s personality is so captivating and vivid readers will be hard-pressed to remember that the author made him up.
+Award-Winning Finalist in the Historical Fiction category of the 2011 International Book Awards. |

 HOLLYWOOD EAST